Man with Fish

-This extraordinary, educational program began in 1987 by a local chapter of the Kiwanis Club to help restore salmon runs to Clear Creek and educate future generations about the life cycle of salmon.
+This extraordinary program began in 1987 by a local chapter of the Kiwanis Club to help restore salmon runs to Clear Creek and educate future generations about the life cycle of salmon.

 Today, local elementary schools both private and public, raise eggs from the Suquamish Tribe's Grover's Creek Hatchery in classroom aquariums built by the Silverdale Kiwanis Club.
 The program has an all-encompassing "web of life" field trip for students to release their fry while learning about stream health indicators and how to improve the habitat of Clear Creek.
 About 1,000 students release chum salmon fry into Clear Creek each year.

-The program begins in January with salmon eggs introduced into the tanks in the classrooms and ends in March with the field trips to release the salmon fry into Clear Creek.
-Field trips are the production of many partners including Clean Water Kitsap, Kiwanis Club of Central Kitsap, Air Management Solutions, Kitsap Public Utilities District #1, Suquamish Tribe, Kitsap Health Department, WSU Extension Kitsap’s Stream Stewards, Salmon Docents and Master Gardeners and many other dedicated volunteers.
+In January, salmon eggs are introduced to the classroom tanks where students raise the eggs to the fry stage.
+At that point, the fry are released in March during field trips to Clear Creek.
+Now over 30 years old, this program continues with the support of its many partners including Clean Water Kitsap, Kiwanis Club of Central Kitsap, Air Management Solutions, Kitsap Public Utilities District #1, Suquamish Tribe, Kitsap Health Department, WSU Extension Kitsap’s Stream Stewards, Salmon Docents and Master Gardeners and many other dedicated volunteers.